ubuntu/WSL/docs/tutorials/dotnet-systemd.md

 > `sudo apt install dotnet8`

-In this tutorial we will be using .Net 6, which requires adding the backports archive.
+In this tutorial we will be using .Net 6, which requires adding the backports archive for older .Net versions on Ubuntu 24.04 LTS.
+If you are using Ubuntu 22.04 LTS you can skip this step.
 ```

 To install .Net 6 on Ubuntu 24.04 LTS we will first add the backports archive for .Net with the following command: